mtwickett/dragon_palace/README.md

 # Dragon Palace

 This project uses Django to create a simple internal application for staff at a Chinese restaurant.
-Users can update drink entries using Django admin which are stored in a postgres database.
+Users can update drink entries in Django admin which are stored in a postgres database.
 The main feature of the app calculates the price of a drink from bottle attributes pulled from the database and pricing attributes inputted by the user.

 ## Set-Up